 Zeus said to Hercules: “A true hero isn’t measured by the size of his strength, but by the size of his heart.”

 You can call it what you like, but I like to think of it as living from the heart.
-With a quiet mind and stillness as your superpower, your heart can flourish, and it will know what it needs to do.
+With a quiet mind and stillness as your superpower, your heart awakens, and it will know what it needs to do.
 Sometimes all it needs to do is just be fully present with someone, while other times it will require action.

 Cultivate Your Superpower?

 When there’s stress, chaos or turbulence in our life, stillness offers a stable place to rest and engage life with clarity and heart, but if we don’t train our self to know the stillness, then when the chaos comes it will be hard to find.

 Take time to train your mind.
 Learn to meditate.